sigma-py/quadpy/README.md

-This is just like [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.quad.html) with the addition that quadpy handles complex-, vector-, matrix-valued integrands, and lines in spaces of arbitrary dimension.
+This is just like [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.quad.html) with the addition that quadpy handles complex-, vector-, matrix-valued integrands, and "intervals" in spaces of arbitrary dimension.

 To integrate over a _triangle_ with [Strang's rule](https://bookstore.siam.org/wc08/) of degree 6, do